-The purse seine fishery observer program for the 2007-08 Australian SBT fishing season monitored fishing and tow operations between 33-34°S and 131-133°E in December, January, February and March 2008.
-One Australian and one South African observer monitored 16 purse seine sets where fish were retained and one set that was aborted and fish were released.
-This represents 11.8% of the total sets in which fish were taken in 2007-08.
-From these observations an estimated 546 t of SBT were caught during observed sets, representing 12.1% of the estimated tonnage caught for the 2007-08 season.
+The purse seine observer program for the first year of the 2009-11 Australian SBT fishing season monitored fishing and tow operations in 33°17'-34°17'S and 131°47'-132°55'E in January, February and March 2010.
+One Australian observer monitored seven purse seine sets where fish were retained and one set that was aborted because of too many fish, and the fish were released alive.
+This represents 9.0% of the total sets in which fish were taken in the first year of the 2009-11 fishing season.
+From these observations an estimated 450 t of SBT were caught during observed sets, representing 13.5% of the estimated tonnage caught for the first year of the 2009-11 season.
+The observer recorded a total of 16 mortalities during purse seine operations.